LAST UPDATED: 29/04/2022

 Step #3 Get vaccinated

-On the day of your vaccination appointment, show up at the location 5-10 minutes early.
+On the day of your vaccination appointment, show up at the location 5-10 minutes earlier.

 The doctor will ask you if you have any allergies or severe diseases.
 If they conclude that everything is okay, you will receive the COVID-19 vaccine.
 If they find anything suspicious due to the information you provided, the vaccination will be postponed.